Suffering from shoulder pain? Contact us to learn about treatment options.

 Evaluating Shoulder Pain

-We do a physical exam to test your shoulder structures, check your shoulder’s range of motion and strength, and do special tests that can uncover specific problems.
+We do a physical exam to test your shoulder structures, check your shoulder’s range of motion and strength, and do tests to uncover specific problems.

 Based on the findings, we may recommend a cortisone injection as a clinical test and pain treatment.
-The numbing medicine in the injection helps determine the source of your pain, while the cortisone can provide pain relief.
+The injection’s numbing medicine helps determine the pain source, while the cortisone can provide pain relief.

 Sometimes we order X-rays or MRIs to visualize bones and soft tissues.
 X-rays can show us fractures, spurs, and changes from arthritis.
 MRIs can show us more bone detail, as well as soft-tissue damage like tears of the rotator cuff or labrum.